How to start a cleaning business in Canada: your guide

 Your plan should cover:

-- Company overview: Your mission, vision, and ownership details.
+- company overview: mission, vision, and ownership details

-- Industry and customer analysis: An overview of the cleaning industry, your target market, and potential clients.
+- industry analysis: cleaning industry trends, target market, and potential clients

-- Competitive analysis: Who your key competitors are and what makes you different.
+- competitive analysis: key competitors and what makes you different

-- Financials and insurance: Your startup budget, funding plan, and the insurance you'll need to protect your business.
+- financials: startup budget, funding plan, and required insurance

 2. Choose a business structure

-Your business structure affects your taxes, legal risks, and how you run your business.
-In Canada, you can choose from three options:
+Your business structure determines your taxes, legal liability, and how you operate.
+In Canada, you have three options:

-- Sole proprietorship: Simple to set up and you report income on your personal tax return.
-However, your personal assets aren't legally protected from business debts.
+- Sole proprietorship: Simplest to set up.
+You report income on your personal tax return.
+No protection for personal assets from business debts.

-- Partnership: For businesses with two or more owners.
-A partnership agreement is crucial to define roles and profit sharing.
-Like a sole proprietorship, there's no personal asset protection.
+- Partnership: For two or more owners.
+Requires a partnership agreement defining roles and profit sharing.
+No personal asset protection.

-- Corporation: A separate legal entity that protects your personal assets.
-It can be more complex and costly to set up and maintain, but offers tax advantages and the ability to raise capital by selling shares.
+- Corporation: A separate legal entity that protects personal assets.
+More complex and costly to set up, but offers tax advantages and ability to raise capital.

 3. Register your business

-- Commercial surety bonds are required in some provinces to protect entities from financial risk, eg, government.
+- commercial surety bond: required in some provinces to protect against financial risk

 4. Set up your finances

-Startup costs for a cleaning business typically range from $2,000 to $10,000, depending on your chosen specialization:
+Startup costs for a cleaning business range from $2,000 to $10,000 in Canada, depending on your specialization.
+Residential cleaning sits at the lower end, while commercial cleaning requires more equipment investment.

 - Business registration and CRA setup